 You cannot go around defining “mass tort” without defining “tort.”
 The law school definition of a tort is a “civil wrong,” committed by one person against another that results in injury.
 The most common tort that we as personal injury attorneys deal with is negligence.

 However, torts also include assault, battery, intentional infliction of emotional distress, trespass, and many more.
-In most tort cases there is one plaintiff suing one defendant.
+In most tort cases, there is one plaintiff suing one defendant.
 For example, in a trespass case, the property owner would sue the trespasser.
 The same is true of car accident cases where you have the injured victim suing the negligent driver.
-Of course, the insurance company is usually brought in as a defendant too.
+Of course, the insurance company is usually brought in as a defendant, too.

 A group of plaintiffs cannot just come together and form a mass tort on their own.
-But they have to ask permission from a court.
+However, they must obtain permission from a court.
 The court considers the number of plaintiffs, the geographical location of the plaintiffs, the similarities of their injuries, and how closely associated the individual claims are.
-If a court believes that these factors (among others) are satisfied, then it will go ahead and order a mass tort action and publish notice of the action so other interested parties can join.

 Mass Torts Have Advantages and Disadvantages